cazala/decentraland-redux-chess-app/README.md

 }
 ```

-We just check if the client that wants to unregister is one of the players, and if so, we reset the game to the `idle` state.
+We just check if the client that wants to unregister is one of the two active players, and if so, we reset the entire game to the `idle` state.

-Finally, we handle the "checkmate":
+Finally, we handle the "checkmate" action:

 ```js
 case CHECKMATE: {